The other day, someone online called me “pretentious” for using the term bone broth instead of simply saying stock or broth.

 However, I do understand where the commenter was coming from.
 If you’re not completely familiar with the terms broth, stock, and bone broth, they may sound interchangeable.
 However, they’re not.

 But don’t take it from me—take it from Epicurious, one of the most authoritative food sites on the planet.
-Here’s how they explain the difference:
+Here’s how they explain the difference between bone broth and stock:

 - Broth is water simmered with meat, vegetables, aromatics, and sometimes bones.
 It’s cooked for only a short time—about two hours.